Doctors of Chiropractic Sports (DoCs)

 Dr. Spencer BaronDACBSP

-Dr. Spencer Baron served as the Team Chiropractic Physician for the NFL for 19 years and was selected as the 2010 National Sports Chiropractor...
+Dr. Spencer Baron DoCS Founder, Dr. Spencer Baron, served as a Team Chiropractic Physician in the NFL (Miami Dolphins) for 19 years.
+Author of...

 Dr. Alan SokoloffD.A.C.B.S.P.

 Dr. Alan Sokoloff draws from more than 30 years experience as a clinician, educator and sports enthusiast while delivering leading edge material

 Dr. Jay GreensteinDC, CCSP, CKTP, CGFI

 Dr. Jay S. Greenstein is a Maryland native.
 He received his undergraduate degree from the University of Maryland, his Doctor of Chiropra